josealdo/atoms-of-confusion-with-eye-tracking/README.md

 ## Experiment Material

-All tasks, forms, reponse time, accuracy, and fixation data of all tasks are available <a href="">here</a>.
+All tasks, forms, reponse time, accuracy, and fixation data of all tasks are available <a href="https://github.com/josealdo/atoms-of-confusion-with-eye-tracking/tree/main/Experiment Material">here</a>.

 ## Results

-All tables summarizing the results are available <a href="">here</a>.
+All tables summarizing the results are available <a href="https://github.com/josealdo/atoms-of-confusion-with-eye-tracking/tree/main/Results">here</a>.

-## Graphical Visualizations

-All graphical visualizations regarding fixations are available <a href="">here</a>.